Kyiro/Fortnite-ManifestsArchive/README.md

 **Very Easy Way:**

-Requirement: Python installed and added to PATH

 NOTE: This is using a modified version of Legendary and needs no auth.
 (Made by Lupus)

-Download the latest release of the EasyInstaller and open `start_download.bat` to start the downloader and select a version and a path to download the version you want.
+Download the latest release of the EasyInstaller (EasyInstaller.exe), open it and select the version you want to download and then provide a directory for it to install in.

 **Manually:**